JPvRiel/docker-rsyslog/README.md

 See [Are there naming conventions for variables in shell scripts?](https://unix.stackexchange.com/questions/42847/are-there-naming-conventions-for-variables-in-shell-scripts)

 - `snake_case` works better for environment variables not set by the operating system.
-- `CamelCase` helps undestand which rsyslog settings map into config when possible.
+- `CamelCase` helps understand which rsyslog settings map into config when possible.

 Some options are used to add or remove entire blocks of config, e.g. `rsyslog_omkafka_enabled='off'` will cause the entire omkafka block of rsyslog config to not be generated.